The 2014 Nation's Triathlon is a USAT sanctioned event and therefore follows USAT rules. Please click here for more information on USAT.

 - ABSOLUTELY NO RIDING IN THE TRANSITION AREA.

-- STAY RIGHT ON THE BIKE COURSE UNLESS YOU ARE PASSING.
-DO NOT RIDE ABREAST FROM ANOTHER COMPETITOR FOR ANY REASON WHATSOEVER UNLESS YOU ARE PASSING.
+- STAY RIGHT ON THE BIKE COURSE UNLESS YOU ARE PASSING OR BEGINNING YOUR SECOND LOOP.
+DO NOT RIDE ABREAST FROM ANOTHER COMPETITOR FOR ANY REASON WHATSOEVER UNLESS YOU ARE PASSING OR BEGINNING YOUR SECOND LOOP.

 - Do not litter.